DDVVPP/DevToday/README.md

 &nbsp;
 ## <a name="todo">✅ To Do List</a>
 **Header/Footer Nav**

-- [ ] Close menu when a selection is made from “Create Content“ dropdown
+🔳 Close menu when a selection is made from “Create Content“ dropdown\
-- [ ] Crop notification profile images to a circle
+🔳 Crop notification profile images to a circle

 **Home Pages (Post, Meetup, Podcast, Group)**

-- [ ] Fix sticky footer jumps and scrollbar between route changes on small screens
+🔳 Fix sticky footer jumps and scrollbar between route changes on small screens\
-- [ ] Ensure “Posts“ content width adjusts to screen size
+🔳 Ensure “Posts“ content width adjusts to screen size

 **Group Details Page**

-- [ ] Add “Delete group“ functionality
+🔳 Add “Delete group“ functionality\
-- [ ] Add “View all“ members and admins link and page
+🔳 Add “View all“ members and admins link and page\
-- [ ] Add user removal or admin assignment functionality
+🔳 Add user removal or admin assignment functionality

 **Post Details Page**

-- [ ] Match hover effect on “More from ...“ cards with other detail pages
+🔳 Match hover effect on “More from ...“ cards with other detail pages

 **Profile Page**

-- [ ] Add “no content“ placeholder for tabs (Posts, Meetups, Podcasts, Groups), “Performance“, and “Recent Posts“ sections
+🔳 Add “no content“ placeholder for tabs (Posts, Meetups, Podcasts, Groups), “Performance“, and “Recent Posts“ sections\
-- [ ] Add missing hover states on buttons (Edit Profile, Follow) and links in the “Performance“ section, and tabs (Posts, Meetups, Podcasts, Groups)
+🔳 Add missing hover states on buttons (Edit Profile, Follow) and links in the “Performance“ section, and tabs (Posts, Meetups, Podcasts, Groups)\
-- [ ] Ensure “Posts“ tab width adjusts to screen size
+🔳 Ensure “Posts“ tab width adjusts to screen size

 **Create Pages**

-- [ ] Add missing hover effects on buttons (Cancel, Publish Meetup)
+🔳 Add missing hover effects on buttons (Cancel, Publish Meetup)\
-- [ ] Resolve Upload Dropzone's re-opening of the finder window on esc, when clicking on “Drag & Drop or upload png or jpeg up to 16MB“ area
+🔳 Resolve Upload Dropzone's re-opening of the finder window on esc, when clicking on “Drag & Drop or upload png or jpeg up to 16MB“ area\
-- [ ] Add skeleton loading states for route changes
+🔳 Add skeleton loading states for route changes\
-- [ ] Add infinite scroll to “Select Group“ dropdown and fix group hover styles
+🔳 Add infinite scroll to “Select Group“ dropdown and fix group hover styles\
-- [ ] Create Group: Add missing hover effects on buttons (Set a Profile Photo, Upload a cover image)
+🔳 Create Group: Add missing hover effects on buttons (Set a Profile Photo, Upload a cover image)\
-- [ ] Create Podcast: Fix light mode input style on “Podcast Audio File“ input
+🔳 Create Podcast: Fix light mode input style on “Podcast Audio File“ input

 **Edit Profile Page**

-- [ ] “Cancel“ button should not trigger a profile update and a loading state on the “Update Profile“ button
+🔳 “Cancel“ button should not trigger a profile update and a loading state on the “Update Profile“ button\
-- [ ] Add missing hover effect on “Edit Profile“ button
+🔳 Add missing hover effect on “Edit Profile“ button\
-- [ ] Fix “Interested Tech“ input to wrap tags and space content correctly
+🔳 Fix “Interested Tech“ input to wrap tags and space content correctly

 **Miscellaneous Updates**

-- [ ] Connect notifications to user actions
+🔳 Connect notifications to user actions\
-- [ ] Resolve lag between a user click and the loading.tsx file
+🔳 Resolve lag between a user click and the loading.tsx file\
-- [ ] Make tags clickable and link to content
+🔳 Make tags clickable and link to content\
-- [ ] Move light/dark mode toggle out of Clerk menu
+🔳 Move light/dark mode toggle out of Clerk menu\
-- [ ] Link comment authors to their profiles
+🔳 Link comment authors to their profiles\
-- [ ] Refactor code to remove duplication
+🔳 Refactor code to remove duplication\
-- [ ] Add “Share post“ functionality
+🔳 Add “Share post“ functionality\
-- [ ] Add live values for number of views
+🔳 Add live values for number of views\
-- [ ] Build an admin panel
+🔳 Build an admin panel

 &nbsp;
 ## <a name="version-one">☎️ DevToday v.1.0</a>